 The Hall of Very Good

-Jeremy Roenick — 513 goals, 1,216 points, 1996 World Cup of Hockey champion, nine-time All-Star, silver medals at Canada Cup and Olympic Games.
+Jeremy Roenick — 513 goals, 1,216 points, nine-time All-Star, silver medals at Canada Cup and Olympic Games.

 JR’s elite level status only last for a few seasons in the early 1990s.
 After three-straight 100-point and 45-plus goal seasons, his production settled into the “very good” range in the mid-90s.
 While he certainly has the “fame” part down with the personality he’s shown during and after his NHL career, as well as his influential role in the 1996 movie Swingers, he did not win any individual hardware, so it’s likely he’ll continue to have a tough time finding a way in.